Shopping Cart No items

 Call toll-free : 1-877-385-8998

-You should use this medication regularly to ensure the maximum effect.
-Symicort does not relieve symptoms immediately, and a back up inhaler should be used in cases of an asthma attack.
+You should your presribed Symbicort Inhaler dosage regularly to ensure the maximum effect.
+This medication does not relieve symptoms immediately, and a back up inhaler should be used in cases of an asthma attack.

 This medication may contain medical and non medical ingredients that could cause an allergic reaction.
-Before taking Symbicort Inhaler speak with your doctor about any known allergies.
+Before taking your Symbicort Inhaler dosage, speak with your doctor about any known allergies.
 Speak with your doctor about any known medical conditions relating to blood pressure, heart disease, overactive thyroid, seizures or bone loss.
 Tell your doctor about any current medications or supplementation you use to avoid interactions with your Symbicort Inhaler.
+Also, you should tell your doctor about any other medications or supplementation you take, whether prescription, over-the-counter, vitamins, recreational drugs, and dietary or herbal supplements to avoid interactions or unwanted side effects of Budesonide/Formoterol.

 The medications in the inhaler can change how your body displays infection.
 Practising good hygiene can help prevent infections.
 Your immune system may be less effective while using Symbicort Inhaler.
 Avoid contact with people who have transmittable infections like the flu, measles or chickenpox.